Compare Refinance Rates Today

 • Closing statements for recently purchased property.
 To participate in the delayed financing program, you’ll need a copy of the closing statement to verify the property purchase date.
 You’ll also need documentation of the source of the funds you used to buy the property in cash — the loan proceeds can only be used to replenish those funds.

-Qualifying tip for large, one-time rental repair or renovation expenses
+Tip: Qualifying for large, one-time rental repair or renovation expenses

 If you’re refinancing a home that was extensively renovated, your tax returns may show a large loss the first year.
 If you can document and explain that the loss was related to fixing up the home, the lender may not count the loss against you, making it easier to qualify for the refinance.